 On my first visit to London, I lucked into finding the Southbank Center Food Market, which I thought was simply magical.
 Later, I had several friends recommend that I visit Camden Market, but I wasn’t particularly impressed with that one (maybe I just found the wrong part of it).
 It wasn’t until my dozenth visit to London that I discovered the Borough Market, thanks to the Secret London Food Tour.
-Ironically, I had spent the previous night almost across the street from the market without knowing it was there.
+Ironically, I had spent the previous night at St. Christophers Inn Village, almost across the street from the market, without knowing it was there.

-The Borough Market is a highlight of the London food tour, although I’m not going to spoil all the information they’re going to give you about the market.
+The Borough Market is a highlight of the best food tour in London, although I’m not going to spoil all the information they’re going to give you about the market.
 I’ll simply say that it’s my favorite food market in London, and the whole UK for that matter (since I don’t really know any other markets like it in the country).
 We were given a chance to wander around while some of our dishes on the tour were prepared, and I meandered from one stall to another, sampling everything from cheeses and chocolates to chutney and smoked haddock.